Strong SDP based bounds on the cutwidth of a graph: New bounds for the minimum cutwidth problem

 \subsection{Our new basic SDP relaxation}

-We follow the approach of Buchheim, Wiegele and Zheng~\cite{buchheim2010} for the quadratic linear ordering problem in order to derive an SDP formulation of the MCP.
+We follow the approach of \cite{buchheim2010} for the quadratic linear ordering problem in order to derive an SDP formulation of the MCP.
 This is a promising endeavor, as the feasible region of both the quadratic linear ordering problem and the MCP consist of permutations.